FranciscoRamirezMorales/axity-git-internal-training/test.md

 All dimension are configurated as DISTSTYLE ALL.
 This allows to replicate the dimensions on all slices to speed up the joins with fact table.

 ## Fact table
 1.  **songplays** - records in event data associated with song plays i.e. records with page `NextSong`
     -   _songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent_

+This fact table is configured as DISTKEY over user_id

 ## ETL pipeline
 1. For **songs**, **artist** dimension tables, the source is songs_data.